JuanQuenga/scout/README.md

 - **Quick Links not loading**: Check DevTools Console for CSV fetch errors; clear cache via `chrome.storage.local.clear()`
 - **Bookmarks/History not showing**: Reload extension to re-request permissions
 - **Arrow keys don't work**: Click inside the search input to focus it
+- **eBay categories not loading**: Check internet connection and eBay API availability

+### Controller Testing Issues

+- **Controller not detected**: Ensure controller is connected via USB or Bluetooth and supported by your browser
+- **No input visualization**: Check that the controller is properly connected and try refreshing the sidepanel
+- **Sidepanel won't open**: Use `CMD+J` / `CTRL+J` or right-click the extension icon and select "Controller Testing"
+- **Performance issues**: Close other tabs/applications that might be using the controller

 For detailed CMDK troubleshooting, see [docs/CMDK_README.md](./docs/CMDK_README.md#troubleshooting).